ypinhsuan/tp/docs/UserGuide.md

 Format: `delete-student INDEX`

 For example:
-* One of your students, `Bernice`, has swapped `CS203T Tutorial` slots and you no longer teach her.
+* `Bernice`, the 2nd student displayed in Tutor's Pet, has swapped `CS2103T Tutorial` slots and you no longer teach her.
 Hence, you want to delete her entry from Tutor's Pet.
 You type in `delete-student 2` and press <kbd>Enter</kbd>.

   ![DeleteStudentBefore](images/ugimages/DeleteStudentBefore.png)